Double-Opportunity Estimation via Altruism: The Gaussian Case

-which is identical among all candidate solutions and independent of $\bm{v}_{\lambda_{1}}$.
-Combining this fact with Theorem \ref{theo: Hier optimality}, which states that the candidate solutions include at least one global solution, renders all candidate solutions global minimizers. \end{proof} Similarly to the heterarchical problem, here too only the largest eigenvalue (and corresponding eigenvector) need to be calculated.
+and that cost is identical among all candidate solutions, and independent of $\bm{v}_{\lambda_{1}}$.
+Combining this observation with Theorem \ref{theo: Hier optimality}, which states that the candidate solutions include at least one global solution, renders all candidate solutions global minimizers.

+Finally, because $\hat{\bm{\theta}}^{(2)}_\Hier$ differs from the MMSEE by a deterministic constant (given the measurements), its estimation error covariance is identical to that of the MMSEE. \end{proof} Similarly to the heterarchical problem, here too only the largest eigenvalue and its corresponding eigenvector need to be calculated.